joaquincasares/cassandralauncher/README.md

     cassandralauncher -h

-to display all options. `clusterlauncher` does not have this functionality, but is easily scriptable at the Python level calling ec2.py or rax.py.
+to display all options. `imagelauncher` does not have this functionality, but is easily scriptable at the Python level calling ec2.py or rax.py.
 See `clusterlauncher.py` for how to do this.

 ## FAQ